Orangexinlan/Election_Analysis/README.md

   3. Raymon Anthony Doane received 3.1% of the vote, for a total of 11,606 votes.

  Based on the vote result, the winner of the election was:
    Diana DeGette, who received 73.8% of the vote for a total of 272,892 votes.

+## Election-Audit Summary:
+In this script, we calculated the turnouts by county and candidates.
+We calculated the percentage and the number of votes.

+Based on the codes, we can also use it on a Federal Election, we can change the County to States and run the results.
+Also this code with modification can be used in other elections, like school board or so...

+With just some customizing on the script, is can be used for different analysis.